 Combat is an essential element to the roleplaying game experience.
 It is the source of the exciting action scenes and often yields the amazing feats for which Worlde of Legends™ heroic adventurers are known.
-A balanced FRPG game will have a good mix of roleplay and combat, allowing players to learn more about their adventure character’s personality and have a great time engaging the enemy in combat.
+A balanced FRPG game will have a good mix of roleplay and combat, allowing players to learn more about their Adventurer's personality and have a great time engaging the enemy in combat.

-Combat encounters are defined as “any encounter which has a high potential of leading to physical or majikal combat”.
+In Worlde of Legends™, combat encounters are defined as “any encounter which has a high potential of leading to physical or majikal combat”.
 There are many different situations in a combat encounter and almost as many ways to deal with them.
 Sometimes whipping out a sword and swinging it around is not the best way to handle things.
 On the other hand, sometimes it is.

 Sometimes it is better to try to talk your way through a situation.
 This may lead to both parties agreeing to leave each other alone and go their separate ways.
-More often than not, depending on your Game Master, it still leads to physical combat.
+More often than not, depending on your GameMaster, it still leads to physical combat.

 Other options include surveying the situation and setting up a trap or ambush or using tactics such as sneaking in after dark or avoiding the encounter completely.
 Options such as these usually still lead to physical combat but take more planning and can be more fun that just charging in and hacking and slashing everything to bits.

-A character may only perform one action per segment (with the exception of free actions) and only has as many actions allowed by his/her Encounter Action Maneuvers (EAM).
+An Adventurer may only perform one action per segment (with the exception of free actions) and only has as many actions allowed by his/her Encounter Action Maneuvers (EAM).
 A combat encounter will always utilize one or more combat rounds.

 An Adventurer can only make a certain number of attacks with his/her weapon per combat round.
-The number of attacks which can be made is determined by the Weapon Action Maneuvers identified for each level of Weapons Mastery for the weapon being used.
+The number of attacks which can be made is determined by the Weapon Action Maneuvers (WAM) identified for each level of Mastery for the weapon being used.

 Defending against attacks (parry) or using a weapon to perform mundane actions (such as cutting a rope with a sword) are not considered weapon actions.

-When attacking an enemy, roll a d20 (the lower the better); and subtract your adjusted ARM from the number rolled on the d20.
-This tells you what Defense Factor you hit.
+When attacking an enemy, in Worlde of Legends™ roll a d20 (the lower the better); and subtract your adjusted Attack Roll Modifier (ARM) from the number rolled on the d20.
+This tells you what Defense Factor (DEF) you hit.
 The number on the die is referred to as the "natural" roll, and the number rolled minus ARM is referred to as the "modified" roll.

 Yes, you read that correctly.
 In Worlde of Legends™, the goal is to roll LOW.
-Yes, we realize that makes all of your “charmed” dice, that you currently use, practically useless.
+Yes, we realize that makes all of your “charmed” dice, that you may currently use, practically useless.
 We apologize for that.
-At least now you have a use for all those dice that you don’t use because they roll too low.
+At least now you have a use for all those dice that you don’t use because they roll too low!

 Here is an example of an attack roll: You have a modified ARM of 8.
 You roll a natural 9 on d20.
 When you subtract your modified ARM from the die roll, you hit Defense Factor 1.
 Your GameMaster will tell you if that is a successful hit or a miss.
 It’s that simple.